LeRenald/ClockWise/README.md

 ### Programming
-Made with SFML using C language through a functional programming, compiled with MSVC on Visual Studio.
+Made with CSFML (C language) through a functional programming, compiled with MSVC on Visual Studio.

 ### Overview